DOL Certification Data · Updated Apr 2026

 Where does this data come from?

 All data comes from the U.S. Department of Labor's Foreign Labor Certification disclosure data (LCA/H1B).
 This is public record data that employers must file when sponsoring an H1B visa.
-We process and score this data to help visa seekers make informed decisions.

 How often is the data updated?